On polynomial-time computation of high-dimensional posterior measures by Langevin-type algorithms: Proofs for the Schr odinger model

 \subsubsection{An `exponential' small ball lemma}

-\begin{lem} Let $\mathcal G$ be as in (\ref{fwdG}) and let $\nu$ be a probability measure on some ($\ell_2(\mathbb N)$-measurable) set
+\begin{lem} Let $\mathcal G$ be as in (\ref{fwdG}) and let $\nu$ be a probability measure on some ($\ell^2(\mathbb N)$-measurable) set

-Then for $\ell_N$ from (\ref{loglik}) we have for every $K=K(\bar C)>0$ large enough and some fixed constant $b>0$ that The same conclusion holds true with $\ell_N(\hat \theta_{MAP})$ replaced by $\ell_N(\theta_0)$. \end{lem} \begin{proof} We proceed as in Lemma 7.3.2 in \cite{GN16} to deduce from Jensen's inequality (applied to $\log$ and $\int (\cdot)d\nu$) that, for $P_N$ the empirical measure from (\ref{empm}), the probability in question is bounded by Now just as in the proof of Lemma \ref{basiclemma} and using Theorem \ref{maprate} we see that
+Then for $\ell_N$ from (\ref{loglik}) there exists $b>0$ such that for every $K>0$ large enough, The same conclusion holds true with $\ell_N(\hat \theta_{MAP})$ replaced by $\ell_N(\theta_0)$. \end{lem} \begin{proof} We proceed as in Lemma 7.3.2 in \cite{GN16} to deduce from Jensen's inequality (applied to $\log$ and $\int (\cdot)d\nu$) that, for $P_N$ the empirical measure from (\ref{empm}), the probability in question is bounded by Now just as in the proof of Lemma \ref{basiclemma} we see that for all $\theta\in B_N$,

 so that using also Fubini's theorem the last probability can be bounded by

 For the first probability we decompose as in (\ref{twoproc}) and consider $Z_N$ as in Lemma \ref{mixchain} for fixed $h_\theta$ equal to either $h_1$ or $h_2$, where To each of these we apply Bernstein's inequality (\ref{bernstein}) with $x= N\sigma^2$ and $K$ large enough to obtain the desired exponential bound, using uniform boundedness $\|\mathcal G(\theta)-\mathcal G(\theta_0)\|_\infty \le 2U$ from (\ref{ubd}) and Jensen's inequality in the variance estimates $E^Xh^2_1(X) \le 2\bar C^2 \delta_N^2 \equiv \sigma^2$ in the first case and for the second case.
 [This already proves the case where $\hat \theta_{MAP}$ is replaced by $\theta_0$.]